plkpiotr/forum/README.md

       - application-level on the basis on design pattern: model-view-controller
       - using methods "get" and "post" with parameterising URLs which is typical of REST API
     - Spring Data:
+      - using JPQL and ready-made methods from `JpaRepository` to creating, reading, updating and deleting data
       - implementation of native queries
-      - using JPQL and ready methods from repository to creating, reading, updating and deleting data
     - Spring Security:
       - own login form with authentication of users on the basis of database
       - restricting access to some pages for offline users